 \begin{theorem} For any $\epsilon > 0$, we can compute an $\epsilon$-optimal $\delta$-RSE leader strategy in quasi-polynomial time $O\big( m^{\left\lceil \frac{\log 2n}{2\epsilon^2}\right\rceil} n \log n \big)$. \end{theorem}

 Before presenting the formal proof, we briefly overview the high-level idea.
 Our algorithm starts with a probabilistic argument similar to \cite{lipton2003playing} for arguing the existence of an approximate Nash equilibrium with a simple format termed the $k$\emph{-uniform strategy}.
-Formally, a mixed strategy $\bvec{x} \in \Delta^{m}$ is called $k$-uniform for some integer $k$ if every $x_i = k_i/k$ for some integer $k_i \leq k$. \citet{lipton2003playing} prove that in any two-player $m\times m$ matrix game there always exists a pair of $k$-uniform strategies for $k = \frac{12 \ln m}{\epsilon^2}$ that is an $\epsilon$ Nash equilibrium.
-Consequently, to find an $\epsilon$ Nash, they only need to exhaustively search all possible $k$ uniform mixed strategy pairs.
-Unfortunately, searching for an $\epsilon$-optimal $\delta$-RSE turns out to require significantly more work due to the bi-level nature of our problem.
-In fact, the $\epsilon$-optimal $\delta$-RSE is even not a $k$-uniform strategy in general.
-This is because while any $k$-uniform leader strategy $\bar{ \bvec{x} }$ and a nearby strategy $\bvec{x}$ will lead to similar leader utilities, they may lead to different set $\BR_{\delta}(\bvec{x})$ of follower $\delta$-optimal response actions which in turn affects the induced leader utility.
-Consequently, the major algorithmic part of our proof is to efficiently search, through a carefully crafted binary search procedure, the entire \emph{nearby convex region} of each uniform strategy $\bar{ \bvec{x} }$ in order to identify a leader strategy $\bvec{x}$ that induces the most favorable follower response action.
-Details are presented in the following proof.
+Formally, a mixed strategy $\bvec{x} \in \Delta^{m}$ is called $k$-uniform for some integer $k$ if every $x_i = k_i/k$ for some integer $k_i \leq k$. \citet{lipton2003playing} prove that in any two-player $m\times m$ matrix game there always exists a pair of $k$-uniform strategies for $k = \frac{12 \ln m}{\epsilon^2}$ that is an $\epsilon$-Nash equilibrium.
+Consequently, to find an $\epsilon$-Nash, one only needs to exhaustively search all possible $k$ uniform mixed strategy pairs.
+Searching for an $\epsilon$-optimal $\delta$-RSE, however, requires significantly more work due to the bi-level nature of our problem.

+In fact, $\epsilon$-optimal $\delta$-RSEs may not be $k$-uniform strategies in general: a $k$-uniform leader strategy $\bar{\bvec{x}}$ may induce a very different $\delta$-best response set, and consequently a different worst-case follower response, from the ones induced by a leader strategy nearby, which makes the leader's utility discontinuous over the strategy space.

+Consequently, the main part of our proof is to efficiently search, through a carefully crafted binary search procedure, the entire \emph{nearby convex region} of each uniform strategy $\bar{ \bvec{x} }$, in order to identify a leader strategy $\bvec{x}$ that induces the most favorable follower response action.
+We present the details in the proof below.

 \textit{Proof of Theorem \ref{thm:epsilon-approx-utility}.}\quad Let $\mathcal{G}_k \subseteq \Delta^m$ denote the set of all $k$-uniform mixed strategies for the leader (who has $m$ actions).
 Note that there are $O(m^k)$ many $k$-uniform strategies\footnote{The total number can be computed as dividing $k$ items into $m$ parts, while each part can have zero item.}.
-The following lemma is originally from \cite{althofer1994sparse} and later used by \citep{lipton2003playing} for computing approximate Nash equilibrium.
+The following lemma is originally from \citet{althofer1994sparse} and later used by \citet{lipton2003playing} for computing approximate Nash equilibrium.
 It can be proved via the probabilistic method \cite{alon2016probabilistic}.